nathan-vo810/DeepRL-Navigation/REPORT.md

 This project aims to train an agent to walk in a virtual environment (Banana Unity environment) and collect as many yellow bananas as possible while avoiding purple ones.

-The trained agent in this project is a Deep Q-Network (DQN) based agent.
+The trained agent in this project is a Deep Q-Networks (DQN) based agent.

 ![Trained Agent][image1]